ProzorroUKR/openprocurement.api/docs/source/contracting/econtract/tutorial.rst

 If contract was created using new flow with set `contract_owner` in tender for `suppliers` and `buyers` than for activating electronic contract, signer information and all participants signature are required.

-At first buyer and supplier should fill signer information and fill all required fields the same as in :ref:`contracting_tutorial`.

-It is also required to add contract signature document type from each participant (supplier and buyer).
+To activate contract it is required to add contract signature document type from each participant (supplier and buyer).
-If you try activate contract without signatures you'll get error:

-.. http:example:: http/contract-activating-wo-signature-error.http
-   :code:

-Before adding signature there will be validations that all required fields are set:

-.. http:example:: http/contract-add-signature-in-not-ready-contract.http
-   :code:
+If both sides signed the current version of contract, than contract becomes `active`.

 Supplier adds signature document using his token (`supplier_token`) which he got during access query:

 .. http:example:: http/contract-supplier-add-signature-doc.http
-   :code:

-If there is at least one signature in contract, it is forbidden to patch contract:

-.. http:example:: http/patch-contract-forbidden.http
    :code:

 Buyer adds signature document using his token (`buyer_token`) which he got during access query: